-This can be found on the Committee Hub and allows you to plan a whole event via one online form.
-This form then comes to us, and your room will be booked, speaker eqes processed, and all other aspects of events.
-All events forms should be submitted with a minimum of 10 working days' notice.
-For larger events, you should submit a form 20 working days in advance.
+As an approved society, you are required to complete an Events Form for all planned events/activities.
+The events can be found on the Committee Hub and allows you to provide all your event information event via one online form.
+This form then comes to us, and your form will be reviewed by a member of the Communities Team.
+Once approved your room will be booked, speaker request processed, and all other aspects of the events actioned.

+You can find the events form here.